 If you think interior design is only about picking the right kind of furniture or a shade of color for your wall, then you are in for a surprise.
 The role an interior designer plays in changing the overall environment of space is huge.
 After the drawings are finalized, it is the duty of a designer to make renderings for the particular space so that the client can visualize the space before it’s made.
 An interior designer also has the job of managing electricians, plumbers, painters, contractors, and more.
 It is also their duty to purchase and arrange all the products that will be used or installed in the space designed by them.

 Interior design is also about the type and way of how to use different materials in an indoor environment.
 Materials are the main factor behind any design project and play a huge role in built spaces.
 Interior designers have always been trying to incorporate new materials and also bring up a large number of ways in which those materials can be used.
-Nowadays, materials are not only used as a show item, various other factors such as strength, sustainability, eco-friendliness also come into question when any new material is introduced.
+Nowadays, materials are not only used as a show item, various other factors such as strength, sustainability, and eco-friendliness also come into question when any new material is introduced.
 There are so many new materials for interior design that are currently being used in the market today.
 Let us learn about them in detail.

 New materials for Interior Design